Biography of Commissioner Stephanie Singer

 Singer is the recipient of numerous honors and fellowships for mathematical research including those from the National Science Foundation, IBM, the American Mathematical Society, and the Bunting Institute.
 In 2010, Singer was awarded the Personal Democracy Forum Google Fellowship.

 Singer is a graduate of Yale University and received her Ph.D. in Mathematics from New York University.
-She lives in Center City with her husband.
+She lives in Center City .
 Singer loves learning new languages, is an avid technologist, and a committed advocate for women’s rights and election integrity.